Sushi on keto? Heck yeah! But not so fast, not every “type” of sushi is considered keto-friendly, at least in a non-technical sense.

 Is sushi keto-friendly?
 By definition, sushi is vinegar rice topped with other ingredients, making sushi not keto-friendly, because rice is primarily a carbohydrate.
 However, certain types of “sushi,” known to the Western world, such as sashimi, which is raw slices of fish, do not contain rice and is considered keto-friendly.

-In this article, I'll go over which types of sushi you can eat on keto and which to avoid.
+In this article, I'll go over which types of keto sushi you can eat on keto or low carb, and which to avoid.
 I'll then discuss how many carbs are in your average sushi roll, the different kinds of sushi, and possibly other items you can eat on the menu at a Japanese or sushi restaurant.

 Is Sushi Considered Keto?